Crispy Cast Iron Skillet Pizza

 If you tried this Homemade Cast Iron Skillet Pizza recipe or any other recipe, don’t forget to rate the recipe and let me know what you think.
 I love hearing from you!
 You can also follow me on PINTEREST, INSTAGRAM, and FACEBOOK for more crave-worthy content.

-Preheat oven to 500F.
-Place cast iron skillet in oven while it preheats (the hotter the pan the crispier the pizza!)
+Preheat the skillet: Preheat oven to 500F.
+Place cast iron skillet in oven while it preheats.
+Note: the hotter the pan, the crispier the pizza!

-When pan has preheated, remove – make sure ingredients are ready – you do not want the pan to cool down.
+Assemble pizza in hot skillet: Tip: before you remove skillet, make sure your pizza shapes are prepared and toppings are ready, you do not want your pan to cool down.
+Carefully remove hot skillet from oven.
 Very carefully use a wad of paper towels/napkins to spread oil in hot skillet.
-Carefully place dough circle in pan and adjust to fit edges (picture #2).
+Carefully place dough circle in pan and adjust to fit edges (picture #2 & #3).

-Add sauce – leaving room for crust to form (you do not need to form crust – it rises on it’s own).
-Sprinkle mozzarella & parmesan cheese overtop.
+Add the toppings: Spread a thin layer of pizza sauce while leaving room for crust to form (you do not need to form crust – it rises on it's own).
+Sprinkle generous amount of mozzarella & parmesan cheese overtop.

-Bake for 14-16 minutes – cheese should be bubbling, browned, and crust should be golden brown.
+Bake pizza: Bake uncovered for 14-16 minutes – cheese should be bubbling, browned, and crust should be golden brown.
 When pizza is finished, use a utensil to carefully slide pizza from skillet onto a cutting board.
 Top with fresh basil and red pepper flakes if desired.
 See notes for extra toppings.

-Repeat cooking process with other dough ball to make second pizza or use 2 pans at a time.
-I have found the pizza to get crispier as the cooking process continues and the pan gets even hotter.
+Repeat baking process with additional dough to make second pizza or use 2 pans at a time.
+I have found the pizza to get crispier as the baking process continues and the pan gets even hotter.
 Enjoy!